vaseouline/slardcraft/README.md

 -potion cooldown system?
 -consider bounding the world 10,000 radius and pre-rendering the world -Sanitize itemMeta as well, not just enchantments?
+-Is it possible to make item stack bigger?